strummer/strummer/builder/docs/contributing.md

 Tests will be expected to build against the project's [karma.conf.js](../karma.conf.js) so please issue a [pull request](https://help.github.com/articles/using-pull-requests) if you make any changes.

+If you run into problems, see the **FAQ** below for common problems and fixes.

 # Starting Builder